abtion/abtions-dataset/README.md

 The script can also be run with a specific file as an argument.
 When run in this mode, the script will only process that specific file.
 This feature is particularly useful when you have a large number of files and only need to update the Redis database with data from a single file.

 To use this feature, the file provided must be a '.json' file.
-The script will call the `insert_embedding` function for this file and insert its data into the Redis database.
+The script will call the `ingest_embedding` function for this file and ingest its data into the Redis database.

 ### Example Usage